czmyt/steve/tech-notes/everyday-carry-2020/README.md

 My everyday carry essentials, illuminated with the laser pointer:
 [![Everyday Carry Essentials Illuminated](edc-essentials-illum.jpg)](edc-essentials-illum.jpg) Main smartphone not pictured.

-<a name="concepts"></a>
-## Key Everyday Carry Concepts

-Key everyday carry (EDC) concepts for me:
-- Redundancy (where possible)
-- Evolution (always getting getter)
-- Testing (test all your gear)
-- Compactness (lightweight and compact)
-- Multipurpose (more on that later)

-My two best best travel preparation tips:
-- If you can afford it, have a completely different set of gear that is exclusively for travel: Computers, gear, clothes, everything.
-- Never pack before your trips; always re-pack and re-stock after your last trip.

-My travel gear is broken down into:
-- my day-pack,
-- my carry-on pack,
-- my checked luggage, and
-- my road-trip vehicle pack.

-All travel gear is modular and further organized.
-<br />See also my [Travel Tips](/travel-tips) page.

 © 2020-2025 Stephen Schmidt.
 All rights reserved.
 [Terms and Conditions](/terms-and-conditions) incorporated herein.